 Call That Girl Time Line

-2003, the dream begins when Lisa was between jobs.
-After spending the summer looking for the next great job, her and her best friend collaborated thoughts and put together the first attempt at CTG.
-Website in place, business cards, logo stolen from Microsoft Clipart, they were off and running with their first marketing effort.
-Lisa sent flyers to the Curves locations in the Twin Cities promoting my home visits for the ladies.
+With the website in place, business cards, logo stolen from Microsoft Clipart, we were off and running with my first marketing effort.
+I sent flyers to the Curves locations in the Twin Cities promoting my home visits for the ladies.
 After 8 clients serviced, Lisa was off to work at the Mayo Clinic in Rochester Minnesota.

-2008, in January CTG launches atv the Women’s Expo held at the Minneapolis Convention Center.
-Investing $2400 turned out to be a large win for CTG, almost immediately after the event, we started getting calls in on a daily basis, thus growing our network and starts the beginning of “personal networking” as our main stream form of marketing.
+2008, in January CTG launched at the Women’s Expo held at the Minneapolis Convention Center.
+Investing $2400 turned out to be a large win for CTG, almost immediately after the event, she started getting calls in on a daily basis, thus growing her network and started the beginning of “personal networking” as her main stream form of marketing.
 Soon after Lisa starts utilizing LinkedIn as a new marketing tool to find new clients.
-Summer of 2008, Lisa is hired on as Manager of LinkedMinnesota. during the summer of 2008, Call That Girl found it’s first “home” on the corner of Frankli and Nicollet in downtown Minneapolis.
+Summer of 2008, Lisa is brought on as Manager of LinkedMinnesota.
+During the summer of 2008, Call That Girl found its first “home” on the corner of Franklin and Nicollet in downtown Minneapolis.

 Fall of 2008, the recession starts and Lisa finds a need for the laid off professionals to see hope and learn how to network via LinkedIn.
-She founds Project Link It Forward and begins her six month adventure of hosting free one hour classes at Camp Get-A-Well-A. Shortly after the project begins, it gains momentum quickly and the Star Tribune picks up the story and does a story on the project and lands Lisa on page 1 of the business section, the first week after new year of 2009.
-CTG closes with 169 clients
+She founds Project Link It Forward and begins her six month adventure of hosting free one hour classes at Camp Get-A-Well-A. Shortly after the project began, it gains momentum quickly and the Star Tribune picks up the story.

-2009 Lisa’s story is featured in the Star Tribune on the front page of the business, the first edition of the new year.
+First week of 2009, Lisa’s story is featured in the Star Tribune on the front page of the business, the first edition of the New Year.
 The project was a hit and even though she wasn’t fulltime busy with clients, LinkedIn was keeping her very busy.
 Her pro bono efforts would show pay off in the summer where her business was starting to grow organically through word of mouth, social media and her community stewardship.
-In the summer of 2009, Call That Girl moves to the suburbs and is currently still in the Sunny Ridget Business Park in St. Louis Park, MN.
+In the summer of 2009, Call That Girl moves to the suburb of St. Louis Park.
 CTG closes with 450 clients.

 2011 begins the year of growth for Call That Girl.
-With a fresh fully trained intern that was moved to fulltime employee status, she was ready to move ahead.
-Lisa also hired on a new technician to manage the St. Louis Park office to do drop offs and home visits.
-Little did she know that outsourcing was a great choice, but to grow she needed to hire on staff.
-Just a few months into the new year, it was decided that Call That Girl would enterprise quickly and plans were in action to open a store in Winona, MN.
+With a fresh fully trained intern that was moved to fulltime employee status and a FT employee in the St. Louis Park shop, she was ready to move ahead.
+Just a few months into the New Year, it was decided that Call That Girl would enterprise quickly and plans were in action to open a store in Winona, MN.
 The team secured a large contract and after four months of renovations, the Winona Service Station was fully functional in July of 2011.
 In November, She also moved to a new store in Rochester that year.
 Client count 1350.